KoralK5/PyCrypt/README.md

 # pyCrypt
-Python image encryption/decryption using a random seed
+Python image encryption/decryption using a random seed I made because of boredom and h****i storage